hootnot/hootnot/README.md

 I'm a software developer with strong *finance roots* from the early eighties.
 (Stocks, options, Forex, ...).
-I am also a huge fan of REST-API's and author of some Python libraries to enable trading by algorithm and have easy access to the REST-API's of:
+I am also a huge fan of REST-API's and author of some Python libraries to enable trading by algorithm and have easy access to the REST-API's of OANDA and SAXO Bank, to make trading 24 hrs/day possible (Forex).

-    - OANDA
+Check the repositories for details:

-    - SAXO Bank
+- oanda-api-v20 (pypi: oandapyV20)

-to make trading 24 hrs/day possible (Forex).
+- saxo\_openapi (pypi: saxo\_openapi)

 Recently I've created the *virtual_finance_api* library to have easy access to financial data from multiple sources on the web.